andrewdyer/react-package-template/README.md

 ### `npm run yalc:push`

 Publishes updates to the package in the local Yalc store and pushes the changes to linked projects.

+## Publishing

+This repository is configured to publish the package to npm, every time you publish a new release, using GitHub Actions.

+### Enabling Publishing

+Publishing is controlled by the `PUBLISH_ENABLED` environment variable.
+To enable publishing, you need to set this variable to true.
+You can set environment variables in your repository settings:

+1. Go to your repository on GitHub.
+2. Click on Settings.
+3. Navigate to Secrets and variables > Actions.
+4. Add a new repository variable named `PUBLISH_ENABLED` and set its value to true.

+### Creating and Using an npm Token

+To publish the package, you need an npm token:

+1. Log in to your npm account.
+2. Navigate to Access Tokens in your npm account settings.
+3. Generate a new token with the Automation option, especially if you have 2FA enabled.
+4. Add the token to your GitHub repository secrets:
+    - Go to Settings > Secrets and variables > Actions.
+    - Add a new secret named `NPM_TOKEN` and paste your npm token.

+By configuring these settings, the GitHub Actions workflow will publish your package to npm when you create a new release.